 It has been pretty clear for a while that baked is best to reduce saturated fat.

 My pumpkin spice donut batter is very straight-forward, just pumpkin puree, spices, milk, sugar, salt and baking powder as well as flour.
 I made these with oat flour but I think all purpose and gluten-free baking flour 1 to 1 would also work.

-How to Make Baked Pumpkin Donuts Without A Donut Pan?
+Make Without A Donut Pan?

 Easy!
 Grease a muffin tin as you would a donut pan (no paper liners), and fill each well ⅔ full.
 Bake at 25 minutes or until a tester comes out clean.

-Make Mini Pumpkin Muffins With This Recipe
+Make Mini Pumpkin Muffins

 Yes, so easy to convert this recipe into mini-muffins.
 Just use a mini-muffin pan.
 Line them, and bake at 10 minutes at 350 F and test and see if a tester is clean.

 Once they are done, tip the pan and let them fall onto a cooling rack because other wise they will continue to cook and dry out in the hot pan.